Andor: Writing

 In addition to Gilroy and Schiff, writers for the series include Beau Willimon and Gilroy's brother Dan.
 Gilroy urged his writing team to put aside their personal reverence and nostalgia for Star Wars, fearing that such an attitude could change their behavior and work.
-Gilroy wanted the series to be accessible to all viewers, not just Star Wars fans, with the hope that those fans would be able to watch the series with their friends and family who are not interested in the rest of the franchise.
-He had also wanted to ensure the series was grounded in reality and had identified the main "navigational Star Wars piece of information" as being the calendar.
-During the first writers' room meeting, Gilroy had prepared a 100-page outline for the series, as he had already planned the structure of the series.
-Willimon and Dan Gilroy were present, in addition to executive producer Sanne Wohlenberg and production designer Luke Hull, calling Hull his "primary creative collaborator on the story".
+Gilroy wanted the series to be accessible to all viewers, not just Star Wars fans, with the hope that those fans would be able to watch the series with their friends and family who may not be interested in the rest of the franchise.
+He had also wanted to ensure the series was grounded in reality, and had identified the main "navigational Star Wars piece of information" as being the calendar.
+During the first writers' room meeting, Gilroy had prepared a 100-page outline for the series, as he had already mapped out the structure.
+Willimon and Dan Gilroy were present, in addition to executive producer Sanne Wohlenberg and production designer, Luke Hull.
 They had discussed the story for five days.
-Luna expressed his excitement at being able to explore the character of Andor further in the series after making Rogue One, in which he originated the character.
+Luna expressed his excitement at being able to further explore the character he had originated in Rogue One.